-Rockingham is home to plenty of impressive wildlife – and we don’t just mean the Premier!
-As well as stunning white sand beaches, the surrounding water is part of the Shoalwater Island Marine Park.
+Rockingham is also home to plenty of impressive wildlife, especially around Shoalwater Island Marine Park.
 The park includes some great snorkelling sites, as well as the nearby Churchill Park Dive Trail and Saxon Ranger dive wreck if you’ve got the appropriate permit.
 Just off the coast you’ll find the Shoalwater Islands themselves – Seal, Shag and Penguin, each named for their local residents.
-Penguin Island, while only around 800 metres in length, is the largest of the islands; home to a colony of over 1000 Little Penguins, along with dolphins, sea lions and heap of other aquatic life – plus there’s a discovery centre where you can learn about and meet the penguins!
-To check it out, book in for a ferry tour or kayak across to the islands (just make sure to keep your distance from the wildlife!).
+Penguin Island, while only around 800 metres in length, is the largest of the islands; home to Little Penguins, dolphins, sea lions and heap of other aquatic life.

 Dig for vintage gold in Guildford

-You’re spoilt for choice when it comes to incredible antiques shops out in Guildford, but one you have to seek out off the main drag is Dr. Russell’s Imaginarium (pictured below).
-The man takes his antiques seriously – so seriously in fact sometimes it can be difficult to pry them out of his hands once you find that special little treasure.
-Retrofind is another great treasure trove: imagine furniture store meets 70s fondue party.
+You’re spoilt for choice when it comes to incredible antiques shops out in Guildford like Retrofind – imagine furniture store meets 70s fondue party.
 Xavier’s store of handpicked mid-century European furniture, antiques and bric-a-brac is a highlight for anyone perusing the Guildford vintage strip.
 Get transported back to a time where the music was funky, bras were burned and keys were in the bowl.
 Plus, no visit to Guildford is complete without a stop into the Museum of Natural History: with over 2,000 stuffed creatures to peruse, it’s every bit as bizarre as it is wonderful.